jan-kasi/school-notes/notes/02 Dedicatory Letter to the Sorbonne & Preface.md

 ---
-title: 03 Dedicatory Letter to the Sorbonne & Preface
+title: 02 Dedicatory Letter to the Sorbonne & Preface
-tags: [Notebooks/Philosophy/descartes]
+tags: [Notebooks/Philosophy/descartes, phil]
 created: '2021-03-12T10:47:30.457Z'
-modified: '2021-03-15T09:01:29.605Z'
+modified: '2021-05-22T12:10:01.055Z'
 ---

-# 03 Dedicatory Letter to the Sorbonne & Preface
+# 02 Dedicatory Letter to the Sorbonne & Preface
 3-9
 - Descartes writes with purpose
 - Faith is enough for the believer, but the non-believer demands a naturalistic explanation, which D will attempt to provide